What is disability and parenting support?

 Most financial support services are coordinated by Centrelink.
-You may be entitled to:
+You may be eligible to receive:

-- Carer Payment: An income support payment if you give constant care to someone who has a severe disability.
+- Carer Payment — a payment if you give constant care to someone who has a disability.

-- Carer Allowance: An additional fortnightly payment if you give daily care to someone who has a disability.
+- Carer Allowance — a fortnightly payment if you give daily care to someone who has a disability.

-- Child Disability Assistance Payment: $1,000 for each child who qualifies for Carer Allowance.
+- Child Disability Assistance Payment — a yearly payment for each child who qualifies you for Carer Allowance.

 You may be able to get respite care.
 If you need emergency respite, call Carer Gateway on 1800 422 737.

 Support in your state or territory

 There are other health and support services available.
 These depend on which state or territory you live in.
 For example, they may pay for aids and equipment to help improve your child's quality of life.